 HOW TO BECOME A PTGA ASSESSOR

 Aspirant assessors must, except under special circumstances, hold Senior Polar Guide status and have considerable logged time working in the polar tourism industry.
-It is recommended that they invest time in observing an established Assessor in order to understand the assessment approach and process.
+It is recommended that they invest time observing an established Assessor in order to understand the assessment approach and process.

 - set assessment tasks and measure competencies